non-coding-DNA-lab/TR_Rana_temporaria/README.md

-# TR_Rana_temporaria
-Data for article "Large tandem repeats of grass frog (Rana temporaria) in silico and in situ"
+# Large tandem repeats of grass frog (Rana temporaria) in silico and in situ
+Data for the article:
+- FEDoR sequences
+- alignments of different parts of FEDoR sequences